Ancistrus sp. Yellow Black Eye

 Diet

 Ancistrus sp. is a really easy eater.
 They tend to be omnivorous and eat almost everything what you feed them.
 Dry food or frozen food, all can be given.
-Ancistrus in general need more green food and this has to be taken care with feeding.
+Futhermore, these plecos generally need more green food, and this has to be taken care of with feeding.

 Ancistrus sp.
 Yellow Black Eye - mouth